vertinski/xauron/README.md

 ✅ Live-stream Your desktop to any web browser (smartphone included)

-✅ Work on remote machine from anywhere with internet access
+✅ Work on a remote machine from anywhere with internet access

 ✅ JSON data transfer using dedicated API (encryption in works rn!)